If you invest in call tracking, you know how a caller finds you even before the phone rings.

 If marketers can know when people are searching and calling your business, they can then generate targeted ads and campaigns to schedule for those times of the day.
 All of this can be an efficient way to create more profits for your business.

-Call tracking is helpful as it will assign a dynamic number to a marketing campaign on your website and will track every specific keyword, enabling you to detect which keyword is bringing in more customer calls.
+Tracking calls is helpful as it will assign a dynamic number to a marketing campaign on your website and will track every specific keyword, enabling you to detect which keyword is bringing in customer calls.

 Going beyond last-click attribution will let you measure the activity that leads up to a conversion.